RHIT-CSSE/csse332/Docs/syllabus.md

 There are ~9 "regular" programming assignments, plus assorted Moodle quizzes and minor assignments (you can see the exact weight of everything in Moodle).
-These assignments are integral to your understanding of OS - skipping them can make passing the exams quite hard.
+These assignments are integral to your understanding of OS - missing any of them can making passing OS quite hard.
+All these assignments are done individually, with the exception of the BareMetalOS assignment which is done in assigned groups.

 There are also 6 ADVANCED assignments.
 Advanced assignments generally involve trickier programming but explore more interesting topics.
-Despite the fact that they are harder, the advanced assignments are actually weighted slightly less than regular assignments.
+Despite the fact that they are harder, the advanced assignments are actually weighted less than regular assignments.
 If you're willing to accept a C in the course, you don't have to do any advanced assignments.
-BUT it's our hope everyone will attempt at least some of the advanced assignments, and those looking for an A will need to complete all (or nearly all of them).
+BUT it's our hope everyone will attempt at least some of the advanced assignments, and those looking for an A will need to complete nearly all of them.
+Advanced assignments can be done in groups of 2, or individually.

 ### Exams